Updated: October 21, 2020

 10. Customer Support Features

-Salesforce leverages its cloud-based platform to provide support interaction with customer via all major channels, including phone, Web, email and social media.
-Customers in need of service or support can self-serve via the Self-Service portal or the full-featured Customer Portal.
+Salesforce leverages its cloud-based platform to support customer interaction via all major channels, including phone, Web, email, and social media.

 11. Email Client Integration